 Coconut palm sugar, Coconut blossom sugar

-Coconut palm sugar or coconut blossom sugar is the latest favorite among sweeteners and is said to be a much healthier alternative to conventional household sugar or other sweeteners.
+Coconut palm sugar or coconut blossom sugar is the latest favorite among sweeteners and is a much healthier alternative to conventional household sugar or other sweeteners.
 It can, therefore, be used by those who suffer from metabolic problems, obesity, or other health problems.
 Of course, coconut sugar can be used in the hobby kitchen and give the dishes an exotic touch.
-But what is special about this sugar, how is it obtained and does the sugar alternative keep what it promises?
+But what is special about this sugar, how is it obtained, and does the sugar alternative keep what it promises?

 Cultivation and extraction

-Coconut blossom sugar is extracted from the flower buds of the coconut palm, especially from its nectar.
+Coconut blossom sugar is extracted from the coconut palm's flower buds, especially from its nectar.
 This coconut nectar is collected with the help of a container and later processed by boiling or steaming.
 It produces the classic coconut blossom sugar crystals, which are available in retail stores.
 Coconut sugar is a very sustainable product as a coconut palm can produce nectar for up to 70 years.
 Also, the cultivation of coconut palms usually does not require pesticides or artificial fertilizers.
-This also saves the environment.
+It also saves the environment.
 Small farmers let nature run wild and use natural fertilizers, such as rotting palm fronds or coconut shells.

 Taste and use Coconut palm sugar

 Unlike the name suggests, coconut sugar does not taste like coconut.
-It has a slight caramel, sharp taste and can be used comparatively like brown sugar.
-When buying, care should be taken to insure that it is pure coconut sugar.
+It has a slight caramel, sharp taste, and can be used comparatively like brown sugar.
+When buying, look exactly and make sure it is pure coconut sugar.
 Many manufacturers stretch their products with other sugars.
-Especially when baking sweet treats, cakes, and biscuits or refining desserts, coconut sugar is a true all-rounder.
-At the same time, the positive effect on health is another reason to replace conventional sugar and sweeteners with it.
+When baking sweet treats, cakes, and biscuits or refining desserts, coconut sugar is a true all-rounder.
+Simultaneously, the positive effect on health is another reason to replace conventional sugar and sweeteners with it.

 Sustainability and environmental friendliness

 Nevertheless, coconut plantations, in terms of sustainability, always offer cause for discussion.
 Often only a few manufacturers produce truly ecologically and sustainably.
 Coconut plantations should not stand on the ground of a former rainforest.
 Besides, the coconut palms for the production of coconut sugar should not be cut.
 It will spare the soil and reduce the need for space.
-When buying coconut products, therefore, attention should be paid to the real sustainability of the manufacturers.
+When buying coconut products, pay attention to the real sustainability of the manufacturers.

 Low glycemic index

 Highly glycemic foods include, for example, household sugar and isolated carbohydrates in white flour and co.
 These extreme blood sugar fluctuations are enormous stress for the pancreas, which uses the hormone insulin to regulate blood sugar levels.
-However, the frequent consumption of high glycemic foods also overloads the body cells, making them increasingly poorly absorb ingested insulin.
+However, high glycemic foods' frequent consumption also overloads the body cells, making them increasingly poorly absorb ingested insulin.
 The consequences are type 2 diabetes, insulin resistance, or hypoglycemia.